Honoring dentist trailblazers during Black History Month

 Black History Month is an opportune time to share some of the contributions African-Americans have made to the field of dentistry.

-Ida Gray Nelson
+Ida Gray Nelson Rollins

 Robert Tanner Freeman and George Franklin Grant

 Dr. Grant became the second African-American to receive a dental degree in the U.S. in 1870.
 Upon graduation, he became the first African-American faculty member at Harvard University, where he taught in the Department of Mechanical Dentistry for 19 years.
 During his tenure at Harvard, he treated patients with cleft palates and invented a prosthesis to help his patients speak properly.
+In addition to his patent for his prosthesis for cleft palates, he invented and patented a golf tee (he was an avid golfer).